realworldocaml/book/en/files-modules-and-programs.md

 If we now try to compile `freq.ml`, we'll get the following error:

 ```
-File "freq.ml", line 11, characters 20-22:
+File "freq.ml", line 4, characters 42-55:
-Error: This expression has type 'a list
+Error: This expression has type Counter.t -> string -> Counter.t
-       but an expression was expected of type Counter.t
+       but an expression was expected of type 'a list -> string -> 'a list
+       Type Counter.t is not compatible with type 'a list
 ```

 This is because `freq.ml` depends on the fact that frequency counts